Cognigy/Documentation/docs/ai/analyze/contact-profiles.md

 1. In the left-side menu of the **Projects** page, select a Project.
 2. In the left-side menu of the Project page, go to **Manage > Contact Profiles**.
 3. Select a Contact Profile from the list.
-The Contact Profile for a specific user will open.
+The Contact Profile shows user details.

 Within the individual Contact Profile, a list of conversation transcripts will be displayed, with the stored Contact Profile data available in the right pane.
 To view more details about each session, select a session from the list.
 You will be routed to the [Transcript Explorer](../../insights/explorers/transcript.md) in Insights.